ElAwbery/Lucky_Egg/README.md

 2. Made a web server

-3. Created a simple website
+3. Created a simple website in order to check that the server could handle requests for specified pages
     - Modified the server code to make a three page website
     - Each of the three pages contains different text; each page has its own url
     - Each page contains links to the other two pages -up Added 404 error response to the handler

-4. Separated pages from the server (created page objects)
+4. Refactored the code to make page object classes separate from the server code

 5. Wrote an HTML form